socketio/socket.io-website/source/docs/v3/server-api.md

   - `callback` _(Function)_

-Closes the socket.io server.
+Closes the Socket.IO server.
 The `callback` argument is optional and will be called when all connections are closed.

+Note: this also closes the underlying HTTP server.

 ```js
 const Server = require("socket.io");